-The Council for Responsible Nutrition (CRN), the leading trade association representing the dietary supplement industry has filed this report on PCB contamination of fish oils:
+The Council for Responsible Nutrition (CRN), the leading trade association representing the dietary supplement industry has filed the following report on PCB contamination of fish oils.

 Low levels of PCB’s (Polychlorinated biphenyl) can now be found throughout the world, “which means that all fish—whether fish found in oceans and rivers or fish oil supplements—contain at least trace amounts of PCBs.”